shaneikennedy/jdd/content/blog/docker-tips-tricks/index.md

 ---
 title: Docker series - tips and tricks
 date: "2021-03-27T23:12:03.284Z"
-description: "Now that you've learned how to build and run containers, it's time to get to know the ecosystem and learn some tips and tricks for working with docker."
+description: "Now that you've learned how to build and run containers, it's time to get to know the ecosystem and learn some tips and tricks for working with docker.
+This covers using pre-built images, mutli staged builds, the dockerignore file and some extra commands from the docker CLI."
 ---

 ## Pre-built images

 In our introductory example we looked at a simple python application.
 For this, we built a docker image based off of [Ubuntu]() and then added a `RUN` statement to install our python interpreters.
 This worked well for our example, but lets examine things closer: